palwashakmalik/Weather-Dashboard/README.md

 - `services/`: Contains service functions for API interactions.
 - `styles/`: Contains global and component-specific styles.
 - `context/`: Contains the context provider and hooks for managing the state of favorite cities.
+- `api/weather`: Contains api route for weather.

 ### Key Components

 - **`CityWeatherCard.tsx`**: A component that displays weather information for a specific city.
 This component includes the functionality to add or remove a city from favorites.
-- **`Home.tsx`**: The main page component that integrates the search functionality, displays default cities, and lists favorite cities.
+- **`page.tsx`**: The main page component that integrates the search functionality, displays default cities, and lists favorite cities.

 ### Context Management